hixi-hyi/logone-lambda-go/README.md

 # logone-lambda-go
 The library is support to structured logging using JSON format for aws-lambda.
-CloudWatch Logs is also support to JSON format, so you will be easier to investigate a log.
+CloudWatch Logs is support to JSON format, you will be easier to investigate a log.

 ## Caution
 Log messages are temporarily stored in memory.